AY2526S1-CS2103-F10-1/tp/docs/DeveloperGuide.md

 1. Unflagging a person being shown

-   1. Prerequisites: At least one person listed in the address book who is flagged.
+   1. Prerequisites: First person listed is flagged.

    1. Test case: `unflag 1`<br>
       Expected: Person at index 1 is unflagged.
 Details of the unflagged person shown in the status message.